 Provides access to the database of another MPD instance using libmpdclient.
-This is useful when you mount the music directory via NFS/SMB, and the file server already runs a MPD instance.
+This is useful when you mount the music directory via NFS/SMB, and the file server already runs a MPD (0.20 or newer) instance.
 Only the file server needs to update the database.